8020admin/tim-burton-docuseries/README.md

 - ✅ No duplicate code
 - ✅ Clear separation: Frontend (`public/`) vs Backend (`src/backend/`)
 - ✅ Single source of truth for each module
-- ✅ All test files consolidated in `public/test.html`
+- ✅ No test files or clutter in production codebase

 ---